|

 show the sacrifices, and the lives given for our security, and freedom.

-They are currently trying to form a re-enactment group, 'The Squadron'
+They are part of a re-enactment group, called 'The Squadron' which

-primarily to re-enact the RAF element, but we want to include 'Home
+primarily recreates the RAF element, but also includes 'Home Front'

 of an ARP Warden, a Land girl, a Policeman or whatever they would